Oscar Wilde’s The Importance of Being Earnest at the Walnut Street Theatre, Philadelphia

 Character, too, was developed in the often minor role of Merriman who was kept amusingly overworked with luggage, and I would have liked to have seen this idea exploited more.

 Less successful was the scene in which Algernon and Jack are discussing what hard work it is doing nothing.
-To demonstrate this the director draws upon our patience by draping the actors motionless at opposite sides of the stage in silence literally doing nothing.
+To demonstrate this the director draws upon our patience by draping the actors motionless at opposite sides of the stage literally doing nothing, and in silence.
 All this achieves is to transfer the hard work of doing nothing to the audience.
 Not only was the moment tedious, it betrayed a misreading of Wilde’s intention.
 The joke is not that the over-privileged physically do nothing; the point is that they actually achieve nothing; or, as Algy puts it: “where there is no definite object of any kind”.

 All this is a shame for Daniel Fredrick as I did so like him in Mickle Street when he played the youthful Oscar meeting Walt Whitman.
 But his Algernon evinced an irritating manner not seen since Tom Hulce was a lad.
 And while it may have been appropriate for Hulce to have played Mozart as an obnoxious prodigy, Wilde gives Algernon “great truths” to ponder, witty remarks to say, and a subversive lifestyle to live.
 He should be played as a cynic not as a perky, posturing, fresh-faced refugee from the Drones Club.
 Consequently, the actor misses most opportunities to impart humor by misplacing inflexion.
 He even throws off his own timing.
 For instance, his line “now that I look at the inscription inside” when handling Jack’s cigarette case is delivered BEFORE he actually opens it.

 All this could be forgiven as the consequence of a misunderstanding between the play and a young person.
 And, in mitigation, there are jejune moments of exaggeration to be had as the play has elements of incongruity, buffoonery and mistaken identity.
-But what happens in the hands of the ham-fisted is that these tropes become an excuse to subsume any depth of character into the supposedly-acceptable pseudo-playing of the stereotypical upper-class twit which when laid on with a trowel the intellectual Anglophile finds condescendingly embarrassing.
+But what happens in the hands of the ham-fisted is that these tropes become an excuse to subsume any depth of character into the supposedly-acceptable pseudo-playing of the stereotypical upper-class twit which when laid on with a trowel is condescendingly embarrassing to the intellectual Anglophile.

 Then take Miss Prism.
 Please.
 Owing to her incomprehensible muttering at the start of Act II the play was fully thirty seconds into the dialogue before I realized it had restarted.
 Inattention to scene setting dialogue is one thing—merely a lack of technique and stage presence.
 More monstrous is when key moments are also treated like marginalia.